-All of my sauces contain the same base recipe which is formed of garlic, carrot, onion and either red, yellow or green [bell] peppers.
-The following are the ones I like to make when I can get hold of the necessary chillies and are ranked in order of hot to mild:
+All of my sauces contain the same base recipe which is formed of roasted garlic, carrot, onion and either red, yellow or green [bell] peppers; all of which are fermented with the chillies.
+The following are the ones I like to make when I can get hold of the necessary chillies and are listed in order of hot to mild:

 Bromley FC are now a football league club!
 I first created this sauce as the promotion push gathered pace and opponents were literally feeling the Bromley Burn!